 If found to be doing any of the above, your booking may be terminated, and the police notified.
 Full payment will be retained as per the cancellation policy.
 (See also, ‘Damages’ policy.)

-We ask that you do not damage rooms or common areas (includes excessive soiling / staining), or fire detectors; or remove items that are not included in your rate, e.g., sleep spray samples or artwork.
+You must not damage rooms or common areas (includes excessive soiling / staining), or fire detectors; or remove items that are not included in your rate, e.g., sleep spray samples or artwork.
 When such damage occurs, we ask that you inform us immediately (not informing us would be considered negligent).

-Where such damage occurs because of a deliberate or negligent act(s) by yourself or your guests, your booking may be terminated, and full payment retained as per the cancellation policy.
-We also reserve the right to charge your card on file for the amount to cover the repairs and any business interruption.
+Where such damage occurs by yourself or your guests, including deliberate or negligent act(s), your booking may be terminated, and full payment retained as per the cancellation policy.
+We also reserve the right to charge your card on file for the amount to cover the repairs, additional cleaning, and/or any business interruption.
 If payment for damages is not recoverable by the card on file, we will take the matter to civil courts.
 Damage to rooms is treated as criminal damage and we will take legal action.

 Complaints or Disputes